Library-Ninja/Technical_Leadership_Portfolio/M5_Impact_Project/README.md

-# Impact Project: New Website Design For Beaches Water Co-op
+# Impact Project: New Website For Beaches Water Co-op

 Find a bottleneck in a real community and build an asset to minimize that problem for community members.